tarampampam/random-user-agent/README.md

 - Build extension with "changes watching" - `make watch`
 - Open in your Google Chrome [extensions page](chrome://extensions/), switch "Developer mode" **on**, press "Load unpacked extension" and specify path to the directory `./dist` in cloned in first step directory

+> For direct extension pages opening you can use links in following format _(`some-unique-extension-id` can be found on [extensions page](chrome://extensions/))_:
+> - `chrome-extension://some-unique-extension-id/popup/popup.html`
+> - `chrome-extension://some-unique-extension-id/options/options.html`

 Localization guide [located here](./src/_locales/readme.md).

 ## Testing